 Setting Elizabeth Barrett Browning’s “How Do I Love Thee?” for the Pennsylvania Girlchoir, I knew that the big moment would obviously be in the last three lines: “I love thee with the breath,/ Smiles, tears, of all my life!—and, if God choose,/ I shall but love thee better after death.”

 I wanted that to hit as one of my favorite moments in music hits: the opening of the Five Mystical Songs of Ralph Vaughan Williams.
 (More about the whole process of composing this is here.)
-The text begins, “Rise heart; thy Lord is risen,” but before those words there’s a succession of gathering triplets, the building up and layering of mild dissonances that finally break upon a seawall of massive, stacked chords of thirds, pounding while “Rise heart” soars overhead.
+The text of the Vaughan Williams begins, “Rise heart; thy Lord is risen,” but before those words are heard there’s a succession of gathering triplets, the building up and layering of mild dissonances that finally break upon a seawall of massive, stacked chords of thirds, pounding while “Rise heart” soars overhead.

 “I love thee with the breath, Smiles, tears” ought to have unfolded similarly, heating the voices to a rolling boil, washing, splashing, overlapping.
-After a disappointing start, where I composed only Vaughan Williams lite, it slowly came into view.
+After a disappointing start in my composing, which produced only Vaughan Williams lite, the music slowly came into view.
 No triplets, just straight quarters.
-I kept a lot of the thirds but changed many other aspects.
-Yet the spirit of Vaughan Williams hovers, for me, over this passage.
+I kept a lot of the thirds but changed other aspects.
+Yet the spirit of Vaughan Williams hovered over this passage.

 It’s a calm work, even for that loudness.
-At first the passion of the words ruled, but then their precision came to the fore, almost as if the poet stops, takes a breath, and wishes to reason with herself.
+At first, I was ruled by the passion of the words, but then their precision came to the fore, almost as if the poet stopped, took a breath, and wished to reason with herself.
 It’s why the first line is repeated at the end of this setting.
-Capturing first love and lasting love, innocence and wisdom, and the voice of Elizabeth Barrett Browning sung by the young women of the Pennsylvania Girlchoir was foremost in my thoughts.
+I wanted above all to capture first love and lasting love, innocence and wisdom, and the voice of Elizabeth Barrett Browning sung by the young women of the Pennsylvania Girlchoir.

 As I write this, the sound of their voices, directed by Vincent Metallo at one of their last rehearsals before the premiere, rings amazingly.
 They are able to sing with so much subtlety around tip-toeing harmonies and yet then can unleash a breathtaking wall of sound.
 They are a remarkable choir, Vincent brings a wonderful vision, and there was no need for me to say anything at the rehearsal: it was that beautifully in hand.
 I’m thrilled to have been asked to be a part of their tenth anniversary celebrations.